tomaskadlec/lunch_guy/README.md

 ## Usage

 A configuration must be provided in order to use the application.
+The configuration is stored in ``app/config/parameters.yml``.
+Default values are stored in ``app/config/parameters.yml.dist``.

 ### Configuration